teofiloxyz/bitcoin-risk-and-return/README.md

 - Risk should be assessed not just by volatility but also by potential losses.
 - While potential losses increase slightly from a quarter to a year, they decrease significantly over a five-year horizon.
 - These calculations were done using the Monte Carlo method with data from 2019, when the asset was considered more mature.
-- For example, after 90 days, there is a 95% chance that the investment will retain at least 73.6% of its original value.
+- For example, after 90 days, there is a 95% chance that the investment will retain at least 73.6% (69.8% arithmetic) of its original value.
 - Investing in bitcoin is very risky over shorter periods like a quarter or a year.
 - However, with a five-year horizon, the risk significantly reduces, with a 99% chance of retaining at least 96.6% of the investment, and an expected shortfall of 40.6%.